 - Validity: The data collection system relies on timely reporting of loss incidents by those who observe the loss.
-Incidents not recorded in the Continual Improvement system cannot be reported. - Reliability: Data collection methodology was updated for reporting starting in FY2021. - Timeliness: Clear determination of the value of a loss may take time after the loss occurs.
-Data will be reported as soon as it is available, but this may be 1-2 quarters after the loss occurs. - Precision: Starting FY2021, losses impacting several task orders within the same incident will not be fully disaggregated. - Integrity: No known limitations.
+Incidents not recorded in the Continual Improvement system cannot be reported. - Reliability: Data collection methodology was updated for reporting starting in FY2021.
+In FY2022 Q3, that methodology was determined to have gaps that caused underreporting of incidents.
+The GHSC-PSM team switched to a new source report within the same system to ensure complete reporting of all eligible incidents.
+Unreported eligible incidents from FY2021-FY2022 Q2 were included in the FY2022 Q3 report.
+Data collection methodology has since been updated to reflect the more complete data source. - Timeliness: Clear determination of the value of a loss may take time after the loss occurs.
+Data will be reported as soon as it is available, but this may be I-2 quarters after the loss occurs. - Precision: Starting FY2021, losses impacting several task orders within the same incident will not be fully disaggregated. - Integrity: No known limitations.